The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-Like most states, Ohio drivers must purchase certain types and levels of car insurance coverage in order to legally drive.
-Ohio law imposes stiff penalties on motorists caught driving without insurance, which can include fines, loss of driving privileges and even confiscation of their vehicles.
+Like most states, Ohio drivers must meet minimum auto insurance requirements to drive legally.
+The potential penalties for driving without insurance in Ohio can be severe, including fines, loss of driving privileges and even confiscation of their vehicles.
 Before you get behind the wheel in Ohio, find out how much car insurance the law requires and the penalties you could face if you do not comply.

 Minimum insurance required in Ohio